g4715/ReadyMetronome/README.md

 ### Testing

 Admittedly, testing was not my primary focus when building this as learning how to set up Ratatui took a good portion of my brainpower.
 I primarily tested through trial and error while using the application and cleaning up any edge cases with the code.
-I have gone back and added an error flag to app.rs to give the main event loop a way to gracefully exit without blowing up as well as some tests to check that functions behave as expected.
+I have gone back and added an error flag to app.rs to give the main event loop a way to gracefully exit without blowing up as well as some tests to check that application functions behave as expected.

 ### What worked